Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 “He is the first cat that my husband and I can get close to, due to his being hypoallergenic.
 This seems miraculous to us!
 We are discovering a whole new world!”
 Read more…

 Siberian cats are very brave.
-They will go into an attack mode if they feel threatened by another animal, or to protect their territory, and can take on an enemy much bigger then them, even large dogs like German Shepherds.
+They will go into an attack mode if they feel threatened by another animal, or to protect their territory.
+They can take on an enemy much bigger then them, even large dogs like German Shepherds.
 In normal circumstances, however, Siberians are virtually non-aggressive and are great with people and children.

 Siberian cat really does have a lovely, almost dog-like personality.
 They love their people with all their heart and are far less independent than other breeds.
 Siberians are not aloof cats!
 Although they are brave and independent by nature, they still tend to spend most of their time close to their owner.
 They will happily follow you around the house and participate in everything you do, whether you are cooking dinner, reading a book or enjoying a shower.
 (They likely won’t get in the shower with you, but they do like to watch, just to make sure you are OK! 🙂 Siberian cat personality is one of the biggest advantages of this breed.